財務および企業コンプライアンス 12 8月, 2026

 • Other

-How to find your EIN if you’ve forgotten it
+How can I find my EIN if I’ve forgotten it?

 Your business EIN is the equivalent of an individual's social security number.
 In the same way that you guard your social security number, you should take care to safeguard your EIN to reduce your risk of business identity theft.
 In fact, in its effort to reduce the risk of a taxpayer's identifying number getting stolen, there is no automated look-up for EINs.
 However, the IRS has provided guidance on how to find your number if you've forgotten it.
 The IRS's suggests that take these steps: